 Since we are hoping to fit presentations into the allotted time frame, your presentation's structure should include time checks to keep you moving through material at an appropriate pace.
-Be realistic when setting your pace for any given component (5 minutes is rarely enough to present a technical proof in its entirety), so use your time limitation to help structure your discussion.
+Be realistic when setting your pace for any given component, so use your time limitation to help structure your discussion.
 For example, if you only have 5 minutes to talk about a particular proof which would take 15 minutes to explain in detail, what are the essential things you need to convey?
 Might you instead present a reasonable skeleton of the argument, or is it better to give a more detailed analysis of just one component of the argument?